Henri-Besancenot/Trail-Guide/README.md

 ```
 And login using the username and password that has been given to you.
 You then need to access to the AWS console -> search for EC2 -> Instances -> click on the ID -> Connect -> Connect.
 You'll then be on the EC2 Instance Connect.
+/!\ To see the instance, you need to be connected to the Francfort eu-central-1 server.

 Once you're connected, you'll find the server's code on